Duck Chase

 Hint

-Try move along the grey circle within pond.
+Try moving along the grey circle within the pond.

 Step One

-As you probably noticed, if duck moves along or outside the grey circle, it will maintain the same angle with the fox.
-This is because beyond the grey circle, angular velocity of the duck is the same as the fox $\omega_{duck} = \omega_{fox}$.
+As you probably noticed, if the duck moves along or outside the grey circle, it will maintain the same angle with the fox.
+This is because beyond the grey circle, the angular velocity of the duck is the same as the fox: $\omega_{duck} = \omega_{fox}$.

-On the flip side, if duck moves within the grey circle, it can potentially increase its angle difference with the fox.
-This gives us an idea for a strategy: move spirally towards the grey circle from center of pond.
+On the flip side, if the duck moves within the grey circle, it can potentially increase its angle difference with the fox.
+This gives us an idea for a strategy: move spirally towards the grey circle from the center of the pond.

-This way, duck can gradually increase its angle difference with the fox.
-In an ideal scenario, duck can reach a point on the grey circle that is at most $\pi$ or $180^\circ$ degrees away from the fox, marking the maximum angle and distance away from the fox.
+This way, the duck can gradually increase its angle difference with the fox.
+In an ideal scenario, the duck can reach a point on the grey circle that is at most $\pi$ or $180^\circ$ away from the fox, marking the maximum angle and distance away from the fox.

 Step Two